TypeStrong/typedoc/site/overview.md

 // Also accepts an array of option readers if you want to disable
 // TypeDoc's tsconfig.json/package.json/typedoc.json option readers
 const app = await td.Application.bootstrapWithPlugins({
+    // Note: This accepts globs, do not pass paths with backslash path separators!
     entryPoints: ["src/index.ts"],
 });